To The Members

 DIRECTORS' RESPONSIBILITY STATEMENT

-The Board of Directors based on the framework of internal financial controls andcompliance systems established and maintained by the Company work performed by theInternal Statutory Cost and Secretarial Auditors and the reviews performed by Managementand the relevant Board Committees including the Audit Committee is of the opinion thatthe Company's internal financial controls were adequate and e3ective as on 31st March2018.
+The Board of Directors based on the framework of internal financial controls andcompliance systems established and maintained by the Company work performed by theInternal Statutory Cost and Secretarial Auditors and the reviews performed by Managementand the relevant Board Committees including the Audit Committee is of the opinion thatthe Company's internal financial controls were adequate and effective during FY 2019-20.